 A steady, trusted face of CBS News for decades, he moderated presidential debates with a reporter's grit and interviewed every commander-in-chief from Nixon onward.

-Bob Schieffer's career is a map of Washington power, drawn with Texas charm and a reporter's notebook.
-He arrived at CBS News in 1969, just as the nation was fracturing, and proceeded to cover every major beat: the Pentagon, the State Department, Congress, and the White House.
-This made him uniquely prepared for the anchor desk, which he inherited not as a star but as a reliable hand during turbulent times.
-He became known for his direct, no-nonsense questioning and an avuncular demeanor that could disarm politicians.
-Schieffer moderated three presidential debates, earning praise for keeping the focus on substance.
-His Sunday morning program, 'Face the Nation,' became a essential pit stop for policymakers, where his deep institutional knowledge allowed him to cut through spin.
-Over more than fifty years, he secured interviews with every sitting president from Richard Nixon to Joe Biden, a record of access built on fairness and professional respect rather than partisan fervor.
+Bob Schieffer moderated three presidential debates, earning praise for keeping the focus on substance.
+He arrived at CBS News in 1969, covering every major beat: the Pentagon, the State Department, Congress, and the White House.
+This prepared him for the anchor desk, which he inherited as a reliable hand during turbulent times.
+His direct, no-nonsense questioning and avuncular demeanor could disarm politicians.
+His Sunday program, 'Face the Nation,' became a stop for policymakers, where his deep institutional knowledge cut through spin.
+Over more than fifty years, he interviewed every sitting president from Richard Nixon to Joe Biden, a record built on fairness and professional respect.

 1928–1945